elzalouy/EntertainmeApp/README.md

 I was responsible for building the App from XD screens, integrating with Redux Store and API using Rest.
 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install EscrowBchain.
+Use the package manager [npm](https://www.npmjs.com/) to install entertainme.

 ```bash
 npm install